fr33n0w/rBrowser/README.md

 ### The following features are planned for the next versions:

 * Prebuilt executables for Windows/Linux/macOS
-* Enhanced error handling and metrics
+* Enhance error handling and metrics
-* Improved mobile UI
+* Improve mobile UI on small screens
+* Improve overall performance
+* Implement Dark / Light Themes

 -----